 If the Request Expiration Timestamp, Result Expiration Timestamp or Operation Execution Time is set in the request, the receiver CSE should forward the request before the earliest of the times.
 If the any of the timestamps are in the past, it shall reject the request with a "REQUEST_TIMEOUT" Response Status Code parameter value and not forward the request.

-A receiver CSE shall remove the Release Version Indicator from the request or response before retargeting a primitive to a Release 1 entity.
+A receiver CSE shall remove the Release Version Indicator and the Vendor Information from the request or response before retargeting a primitive to a Release 1 entity.

 Acting as an originator the CSE shall perform the following procedures: